xops/snaps-openrpc-generator/README.md

 ### Using it in your project

-Make a new folder for your Plugin project
+Make a new folder for your Snap project
 ```shell
 $ mkdir MySnap && cd MySnap
 ```